Game of arrivals at a two queue network with heterogeneous customer routes: Preliminaries

 To specify the waiting and departure times in a system, first consider a single queue setting where $A(t)$ denotes the total mass of users of all classes that have arrived at the queue by time $t$.
 Let $\mu$ denote the service rate.
 Then at time $t$, the length of the waiting queue developed in that queue will be (see Theorem 6.5 in \cite{Chen01}):

+In (\ref{eq_queue_len_proc}), $U(t)/\mu$ quantifies of time the queue has remained empty during the interval $[0,t]$, and $t\mapsto U(t)$ is called the \textit{unused service process} of the queue.
 We assume that if there is a jump in the arrival profile $A$ at time $t$, the arrivals are positioned in the queue at uniformly random order.
 As a result, a user arriving at that queue at time $t$ will suffer an expected waiting time of

 where $Q(t+)$ and $Q(t-)$ respectively denote the right and left limits of $Q$ at time $t$.
 Note that if the queue length process $Q(\cdot)$ is continuous (which is the case if $A(\cdot)$ is absolutely continuous), waiting time as a function of time $t$ will be $W(t)=\frac{Q(t)}{\mu}+\max\{0,-t\}$.